Test in a live environment

 In this example, we start by setting up a connection to our Oracle database using the Devart.Data.Oracle OracleConnection class.
 Then, we fetch data from the SalesReport table using a simple SQL query.
 For the sake of demonstration, the data fetched is transformed into an HTML string (in a real-world scenario, you'd build up a more complex HTML document based on your data).
 Finally, we use IronPDF's ChromePdfRenderer class to convert the HTML string into a PDF document, which is then saved locally.

 In wrapping up this tutorial, it's clear that the integration of Entity Framework Core with Devart.Data.Oracle enriches the development of Oracle-based applications.
 The fusion of these technologies in your development environment, guided through Visual Studio, opens the door to a lot of possibilities for creating robust, scalable applications.
 For developers aiming to dive deeper into Oracle-based database applications, leveraging the comprehensive features of Entity Framework Core alongside DotConnect for Oracle provides a solid foundation.
-You can try IronPDF for free using its free fee starts from $749.
+You can try IronPDF with a free demo or review pricing that starts from $749.

 9 .NET API products for your office documents